JoyJazper/SlotRuler/README.md

 **slotruler** is a modular slot game designed to provide control over timing and results effortlessly.

+Branch Submission will never be merged to Master.

 ## Getting Started

 ### Prerequisites